Gardens

 There are many quick ways you can protect more vulnerable plants and it's definitely better to be safe than sorry – there is nothing more devastating than seeing the beautiful plants you have lovingly nurtured destroyed seemingly overnight by a visit from Jack Frost.

-Unless you live in a warm zone, it is likely that some of the ornamental plants and crops you have included in your garden ideas will be in need of some protection, so read on to find out how you can help their survival through the colder months.
+Unless you live in a warm US hardiness zone or grow some of the best frost hardy perennials, it's likely some of your ornamental plants and crops will be in need of some protection, so read on to find out how you can help their survival through the colder months.

 What plants will need protecting?